Today you're going to learn all the potential benefits of CBD and CBD oil.

 One symptom which has a major effect on the daily life of many MS patients is spasticity.

-And although there are traditional pharmaceutical treatments for MS-induced spasticity, as it turns out, these treatments are ineffective for a substantial amount of MS patients.
+Traditional drugs for MS-induced spasticity exist.
+But these treatments are ineffective for a large amount of MS patients.

-There's much anecdotal evidence that marijuana and particularly high-CBD products and strains are effective in reducing MS-induced spasms.
+Anecdotal evidence shows that CBD products are effective in reducing MS-induced spasms.

 But there's even stronger evidence:

-A study done in 2012 found that inhaled cannabis had a beneficial effect on spasticity among MS patients receiving insufficient relief from traditional treatments.
+A 2012 study found that inhaled cannabis had a beneficial effect on spasticity among MS patients (22).
+These patients received insufficient relief from traditional treatments.
+Cannabis, of course, contains way more cannabinoids than CBD.
+So with these types of studies, you can’t fully attribute the effects to CBD.

-Keep in mind that in both of these studies, a lot of the beneficial effects could also be potentially attributed to THC, and CBD oil usually doesn't contain substantial amounts of THC (it's illegal in most places).
+In both of these studies, a lot of the beneficial effects could also come from THC.
+CBD oil usually doesn’t contain large amounts of THC.
+THC is illegal in most places.

-That said, there are studies that looked at the effects of specifically CBD on MS-related conditions.
+A few studies looked at the effects of only CBD on MS-related conditions.

-And while MS is not exactly the same as TMEV-IDD, TMEV-IDD has similar histological features as MS and there remains one of the most used viruses to research MS.
+MS is not exactly the same as TMEV-IDD.
+But TMEV-IDD has similar histological features as MS. It remains one of the most used viruses to research MS.

 12. CBD Could Help Improve Well-Being and Quality of Life in Parkinson's Disease Patients

-Parkinson's Disease is a neurodegenerative disease that progressively kills brain cells that are associated with movement.
+Parkinson’s Disease (PD) is a neurodegenerative disease that progressively kills brain cells.
+Some of these brain cells influence movement.

-Although CBD has been associated with neuroprotective effects, no studies have found that CBD improves psychomotor dysfunction associated with Parkinson's Disease (PD).
+CBD has neuroprotective effects.
+Yet, there’s no evidence that CBD improves psychomotor dysfunction associated with Parkinson’s Disease.

-The researchers tested a sense of well-being and quality of life in the following three sub-categories:
+Well-being and quality of life were divided in the following three sub-categories:

 - ‘Daily life activities’,